 Janus, look away now

-The central role of corporate affairs is creating a project plan for identifying who the stakeholders are and how to weigh their impact.
-They will not each wield equal force; some will only have an indirect effect on the organization by influencing primary stakeholders.
-Value analysis is needed to map out and prioritize stakeholders based on their likely influence.
+A stakeholder engagement plan is founded on identifying who your many stakeholders are and how to weigh their impact.
+They will not each wield equal force.
+Some will be front of mind in every business decision.
+Others will only have an indirect or secondary effect on the organisation or project by influencing primary stakeholders.
+Value analysis is needed to map out and prioritise stakeholders based on their likely power over the business.

-Unsurprisingly, the companies with the most proactive engagement plans are found in the most heavily-regulated industries – pharma, mining – were meeting each project stakeholder’s standards is a requirement for staying in business.
+nsurprisingly, the companies with the most proactive engagement plans are found in the most heavily-regulated industries – such as pharma, oil and gas, and mining – in which meeting each stakeholder’s standards can be a requirement for staying in business.

-Effective communications management requires listening to your stakeholders, through the media, social media; talking to them, either face to face or in primary research; understanding what they care about; and working out how to incorporate it into your company’s goals.
+Effective communications management requires that you listen to what your stakeholders are saying on social media and how the business is covered in the press.
+It means talking to stakeholders, either face to face or via primary research.
+It requires an understanding of what they care about.
+And working out whether and how to incorporate these topics into your company’s goals.

-But beware becoming two-faced: followed through to its logical conclusion, this strategy risks making you appear like Janus, saying one thing to one audience while turning a contradictory face to another.
+But beware the risk of becoming two-faced: followed to its logical conclusion, this strategy risks making you appear like Janus, saying one thing to one audience while turning a contradictory face to another.

 Signing up to engagement

-Stakeholder engagement is a core competency for today’s business.
-It is no coincidence that since the financial crisis, the companies who have signed such a social contract, who have seen less disruption and obstruction from stakeholders – from investors to regulators – and who have remained relevant throughout this past decade, are those who have joined the dots between corporate value and stakeholder needs.
+Stakeholder engagement is a core competency for today’s businesses.
+It is no coincidence that since the financial crisis, the companies that have signed up to the social contract have seen less disruption and obstruction from stakeholders, be they investors, consumers or regulators.
+Those who have remained relevant throughout the past decade have joined the dots between corporate value and stakeholder needs.